Jury awards $10 million verdict for family of child in medical malpractice case

 “We are excited for the Cantu family,” said Dennis Goldasich, one of the attorneys for the Cantu family.
 “This verdict will help Daniel receive the care he will need for the rest of his life.
 We feel the jury got the decision right.”

-Josh Vick, Bob Bryan and Justin Owen also represented the Cantus in the trial before Circuit Judge Jerry Selman.
-Goldasich, Vick, and Owen are attorneys with the Birmingham law firm of Goldasich, Vick & Fulk.
+Josh Vick and Bob Bryan also represented the Cantus in the trial before Circuit Judge Jerry Selman.
+Goldasich and Vick are attorneys with the Birmingham law firm of Goldasich, Vick & Fulk.
 Bryan is a member of the Jasper law firm of Nelson, Bryan & Jones.

 “As always, we trust the citizens of Walker County to make the right decision when called upon to serve as jurors in such a serious matter,” Bryan said in a prepared statement.

 Vick said they are “humbled by the jury’s willingness to carefully listen to more than twenty witnesses for five weeks and render a verdict in favor of this child.”